astropy/astropy/docs/development/testguide.rst

 ``py.test`` will look for files that `look like tests
 <http://pytest.org/latest/goodpractises.html#conventions-for-python-test-discovery>`_
-in the currect directory and all recursive directories then run all the code that `looks like tests
+in the current directory and all recursive directories then run all the code that `looks like tests
 <http://pytest.org/latest/goodpractises.html#conventions-for-python-test-discovery>`_
 within those files.